echosenone/office2021/README.md

 I recommend running activation after 180 days or if says it is not valid.

 # Q: How do I install?
-So the original config *configuration-office* has project and visio removed.
+A: So the original config *configuration-office* has project and visio removed.
 If you want those features, use the name from the configuration-office file and overwrite the file.
-Assuming you have the files, you can run the bat file.
+A: Assuming you have the files, you can run the bat file.

 Run the bat when you are ready.